Important Things to Know

 - Recognition of Prior Learning (RPL) for people who have relevant and current skills and knowledge that they have gained through non-formal or informal learning i.e. work or life experience.

 Details of fees are outlined on the GOTAFE website and application of those fees are detailed in the Fees & Charges brochure that was supplied to you in your Student Enrolment Pack.
 If you require another brochure, please collect from our front reception at any campus.
 Make sure you read it carefully.
-Prior to enrolment, you will receive an ‘indicative statement of fees’ which will give you an approximate quote of what you could be charged for your course.
+Prior to enrolment, you will receive a 'Statement of Fees Estimate’ which will give you an approximate quote of what you could be charged for your course.

 Payment of Fees

 We understand that our students have different personal and financial circumstances, so we have a number of tailored approaches and support services available to ensure that you are able to make payments of your course fees.